PietroLiuzzo/makepdf/README.md

 to need adaptation to meet your encoding choices and desired output in the limits of authorial decisions.
 The produced PDF will open in your preferred system application for that.

+If you have inscriptions in EpiDoc, before clicking the red play button, run the epidocFO transformation scenario which is preset for the project.
+This will create parts of the File Object using the EpiDoc stylesheets which will then be used by the PDF.xql to include the information.

 ## driver.xml
 This package was designed for catalogues, although it can be